vincentclaes/datajob/examples/ml_pipeline_sagemaker_scikitlearn/README.md

 ![stepfunctions-workflow](./assets/stepfunctions-workflow.png)

-In the end a sagemaker endpoint is created that we can call.
+In the end a sagemaker model is created that you can use behind a sagemaker endpoint.

-To remove the sagemaker endpoint execute:

-    aws sagemaker  delete-endpoint --endpoint-name datajob-ml-pipeline-scikitlearn-create-endpoint-20210801T145727